Our method categorizes next-gen materials by their primary input (>50%):

 NEXT-GEN MATERIAL COMPANIES INCLUDED

 Our mission is to support the next-gen material industry in producing materials that meet the quality, price, scale, and sustainability needs of the fashion, home goods, and automotive industries.
 These landscapes include those material companies reviewed in our State of the Industry Report: Next-Gen Materials.

 We are looking for true replacements to animal materials.
 Many interesting products are similar, but don’t meet necessary industry standards.
 Some products might be like leather, but do not meet the sensory or tactile specifications for every leather application.
 Similarly, many plant-based yarns can be woven like wool, but do not meet the sensory or tactile specifications for all wool applications.
 We include all materials that show promise, even if they don’t meet specifications for every application.

-Most alternative materials are currently at higher price points than animal materials.
-New technologies generally come with a higher price tag, but with more innovation and competition, the prices will go down.
+Many alternative materials are currently at higher price points than incumbent animal materials.
+New technologies generally come with a higher price tag, but with continued innovation and competition, the prices will go down.
 We have not excluded any company based on the price of their material.